f5devcentral/f5-rseries-training/docs/rseries_deploying_a_bigip_next_tenant.rst

 Setting up an rSeries Provider in Central Manager
 -------------------------------------------------

-After logging into Central Manager you can setup an rSeries Provider by going to the **Manage Instances** button on the main home screen, or by using the drop down in the upper right hand corner of the webUI ans selecting
+After logging into Central Manager you can setup an rSeries Provider by going to the **Manage Instances** button on the main home screen.

 .. image:: images/rseries_deploying_a_bigip_next_tenant/central-manager-home.png
   :align: center
   :scale: 70%

-Alternatively, select the **Infrastructure** option.
+Alternatively, select the **Infrastructure** option by using the drop-down in the upper left-hand corner of the webUI.

 .. image:: images/rseries_deploying_a_bigip_next_tenant/infrastructure.png
   :align: center